pencer-io/pencer-io.github.io/_posts/2021-05-20-ctf-htb-delivery.md

 <!--more-->

 Skills required are basic port enumeration and OS exploration knowledge.
-Skills learned are using Hashcat masks to generate wordlist.
+Skills learned are using Hashcat masks to generate a wordlist.

 | Details |  |
 | --- | --- |